Binali Yıldırım: Rail network expansion

 In 2003, the government launched Turkey's first high-speed rail project, the Hızlandırılmış tren ("Fast train").
 On 4 January 2004, Yıldırım oversaw the launch of construction works on the first branch between Ankara and Eskişehir, that was eventually inaugurated in 2009 with total costs of ₺7.5 million to upgrade the tracks, rolling stock and increase the speed of trains on the route to 150 km/h.
 At the same time, work was completed to increase the average train speeds to 100 km/h throughout Turkey.
-In 2014, the line, operated by a subsidiary of the Turkish State Railways (TCDD), was extended to İstanbul, completing the Ankara–İstanbul high-speed railway.
+In 2014, the line, operated by a subsidiary of the Turkish State Railways (TCDD), was extended to Istanbul, completing the Ankara–Istanbul high-speed railway.
 Construction on the Ankara–Konya high-speed railway began in 2006 and was completed in 2011.

 Under the strategic aims published by the Transport Ministry while Yıldırım was in office, the government planned over 10000 km of high speed lines by the year 2023, as part of the AKP's '2023 vision' for the centenary of the Turkish Republic.
 The 'fast train' services were however met with criticism that the government had refused to listen to scientific concerns, with the project coming under heavy fire following the 2004 Pamukova train derailment despite Yıldırım's insistence that it would not be scrapped.

 In addition to national rail infrastructure, several suburban and inner-city rail and metro systems were inaugurated by Yıldırım.
-These included the İstanbul Kabataş–Taksim funicular in 2006, both the İzmir commuter rail (İZBAN) and the Adana Metro in May 2010, the Istanbul Metro lines M3 in 2013, M4 in 2012 and M6 in 2015 and the Ankara Metro lines M3 and M4 in 2014.
-In 2013, the first phase of the Marmaray project, which links the continents of Europe and Asia via a tunnel under the Bosphorus in İstanbul was opened, due to link and take over the entirety of the İstanbul suburban rail services by 2018.
-Yıldırım also presided over extensions to the İzmir Metro and İstanbul Metro line M2, which was extended from Şişhane to Yenikapı via the Golden Horn Metro Bridge in 2014.
+These included the Istanbul Kabataş–Taksim funicular in 2006, both the İzmir commuter rail (İZBAN) and the Adana Metro in May 2010, the Istanbul Metro lines M3 in 2013, M4 in 2012 and M6 in 2015 and the Ankara Metro lines M3 and M4 in 2014.
+In 2013, the first phase of the Marmaray project, which links the continents of Europe and Asia via a tunnel under the Bosphorus in Istanbul was opened, due to link and take over the entirety of the Istanbul suburban rail services by 2018.
+Yıldırım also presided over extensions to the İzmir Metro and Istanbul Metro line M2, which was extended from Şişhane to Yenikapı via the Golden Horn Metro Bridge in 2014.